Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Air & SpaceWar, World II.
 A significant historical date for this entry is July 5, 1942.

 Location.
 26° 38.256′ N, 81° 43.034′ W. Marker is in Lehigh Acres, Florida, in Lee County.
-Marker is at the intersection of Gunnery Road North and Sunset Road, on the right when traveling north on Gunnery Road North.
+It is at the intersection of Gunnery Road North and Sunset Road, on the right when traveling north on Gunnery Road North.
 Located at the southwest corner of the Buckingham Air Park.
 Touch for map.
 Marker is in this post office area: Lehigh Acres FL 33971, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Buckingham Army Air Field Gunnery Ranges (approx. 1.3 miles away); The U. S. Fish and Wildlife Service (approx. 5.3 miles away); The South Florida Ecosystem (approx. 5.4 miles away); Explore Southwest Florida Naturally! (approx. 5.4 miles away); The Florida Manatee (approx. 5.4 miles away); Why do Manatees Come to Manatee Park ? (approx. 5.4 miles away); Other Visitors to Manatee Park (approx. 5.4 miles away); Freshwater Wetlands Habitat (approx. 5.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Buckingham Army Air Field Gunnery Ranges (approx. 1.3 miles away); The U. S. Fish and Wildlife Service (approx. 5.3 miles away); The South Florida Ecosystem (approx. 5.4 miles away); Explore Southwest Florida Naturally! (approx. 5.4 miles away); The Florida Manatee (approx. 5.4 miles away); Why do Manatees Come to Manatee Park ? (approx. 5.4 miles away); Other Visitors to Manatee Park (approx. 5.4 miles away); Freshwater Wetlands Habitat (approx. 5.4 miles away).

 Buckingham Army Air Field Marker looking north on Gunnery Rd image.
 Click for full size.

-Photographed By Tim Fillmon, October 1, 2018
+Photographed by Tim Fillmon, October 1, 2018

 2. Buckingham Army Air Field Marker looking north on Gunnery Rd